Skin is the largest organ of the human body. I am passionate about skincare because skin acts as one of the body’s first lines of defense.

 E- Evolving – Does the mole stay the same or has it changed in size shape color or elevation?
 Does it bleed or crust?

 Proactively monitoring for problems with your skin can lead to early detection and intervention if necessary.

-I discovered Rodan + Fields Life-Changing Skincare when looking for an acne regimen for a teenager.
-Who better to turn to than the two doctors who brought the world Proactive?
-I reconnected with an old friend for some samples and saw results within the first week of using the Unblemish regimen.
+I discovered Rodan + Fields Life-Changing Skincare when looking for an acne regimen for my teenage daughter.
+Who better to turn to than the two doctors who brought the world Proactiv?
+I reconnected with an old friend for some samples and saw results within the first week of my daughter using the Unblemish regimen.

-The doctor’s speak my language and I climbed on board as a consultant.
+The doctor’s speak my language.
+I climbed on board as a consultant.
 My skin looks and feels good using the Redefine regimen.
 If you are interested in the products you can shop here to shop here to baby your skin today or contact me with questions.